IffTech/GSG-Morph/README.md

 Both `graph_isomorphism()` and `subgraph_isomorphism()` take two [NetworkX](https://networkx.org/) graphs (a "graph to embed" onto a  "target graph") and will generate a PyQUBO expression that can then be converted to QUBO, Ising, or BQM format suitable for running on a simulated annealer such as [D-Wave Neal](https://github.com/dwavesystems/dwave-neal) or actual hardware.

 The above functions also return a dictionary that, in conjunction with a sample from an annelear translated by PyQUBO, can be translated into a dictionary that maps nodes from the graph to embed to the target graph with the help of `translate_sample()`.

+`subgraph_isomorphism()` also has an additional `induced` argument that can be set to `True` indicating that you would to generate an expression for the Induced Subgraph Isomorphism problem.

 ## Examples